[27 November 2013]

 - Masi G, Allegrini G, Cupini S, et al. First-line treatment of metastatic colorectal cancer with irinotecan, oxaliplatin and 5-fluorouracil/leucovorin (FOLFOXIRI): results of a phase II study with a simplified biweekly schedule.
 Ann Oncol.
 2004;15(12):1766-1772.

-Updated April 19, 2013 by Leslie Jensen, PharmD, Drug Information Specialist.
+Updated November 27, 2013 by Michelle Wheeler, PharmD, Drug Information Specialist.
 Created November 7, 2008, by Jane Chandramouli, PharmD, and M. Christina Beckwith, PharmD, Drug Information Specialists.
 Copyright 2013, Drug Information Service, University of Utah, Salt Lake City, UT.